gatlinfarrington/ScoutingDataDashboard/README.md

 ####Running the server
 To launch the server:
-1. Navigate to the 'Scouting-System-Server' direcotry
+1. Navigate to the `Scouting-System-Server` directory
    ```bash
    cd Scouting-System-Server
 2. Run the server using gradle